8Observer8/getting-started-with-pixijs-and-typescript/README.md

 > npm run debug

-Now you can can set breakpoints, debug with Chrome extension in VSCode and even public your multi file examples on the Playground: [https://next.plnkr.co/edit/2dkQtKRY30nvoYmF?preview](click to run).
+Now you can can set breakpoints, debug with Chrome extension in VSCode and even public your multi file examples on the Playground: [click to run](https://next.plnkr.co/edit/2dkQtKRY30nvoYmF?preview).
 This example just shows a version of Pixi.js.
 See how to public your examples in my example.

 # How to install packages for a release version